Welcome to North Park Montessori (PK-8)

 Four Programs.
 Two Buildings.
 One School.

-North Park Montessori Academy is a Pre-K to 8th grade program serving 550+ scholars in the Northeast sector of the city.
+North Park Montessori Academy is a Pre-K to 8th grade program serving hundreds of scholars in the city's Northeast quadrant.
 We are one school, two buildings, and four programs.
-Our Tier I instructional model is based on the three main tenets of a high fidelity Montessori program: care of the whole child, an uninterrupted three hour work cycle, and multi-age classrooms spanning three grades.
-We have four Primary/Children House learning environments (pre-K-kinder), six Lower Elementary learning environments (1st, 2nd, and 3rd grades), and six Upper Elementary learning environments (4th, 5th, and 6th grades).
-We also hope to have four middle school learning environments (math, science, language, and history) as the program grows to capacity in the fall of 2023.
+Our Tier I instructional model is based on the three main tenets of a high-fidelity Montessori program: care of the whole child, an uninterrupted three-hour work cycle, and multi-age classrooms spanning three grades.
+We have four Primary/Children's House learning environments (pre-K-kinder), six Lower Elementary learning environments (1st, 2nd, and 3rd grades), and six Upper Elementary learning environments (4th, 5th, and 6th grades).
+We also have three middle school learning environments (7th and 8th grades) which prepare our scholars for high school.

 We also have a dynamic, culturally diverse, and engaged parent community eager to support learning in our building and promote the growth of public Montessori programming across Western Michigan.